 If they’re feeling worried about being back at school, it can help to reassure them about what will be the same and what might be different.
 For some children, it may help to go past the school so that they can see and prepare for any changes that may have happened.

 Some children may prefer that you don’t talk a lot about school as it raises their anxiety, so take cues from your child about how they might be feeling and support them as they need.

 Set a routine

 Some children find it more difficult to adapt to new routines and environments.
-If your child needs help to get used to a new routine, start early by slowly introducing new things or changes so they can get used to them.
+If your child needs help to get used to a new routine, start early by slowly introducing new things or changes, so they have the time to get used to them.
 This can include things such as wearing their uniform, school shoes and hat for a short period of time each day, getting up earlier to allow more time for breakfast and getting dressed, or going to bed earlier during school nights.
-Where possible, give your child choices about new changes so they can learn skills to let others know what they need.
+Where possible, give your child choices about new changes, so they can develop the skills to let others know what they need.